-Destination of thousands of tourists that every year visit Dante’s Tomb, the so-called QUADRARCO OF BRACCIOFORTE is a little corner of tranquillity in the very heart of Ravenna.
+Destination of thousands of tourists visiting Dante’s Tomb every year, the so-called QUADRARCO OF BRACCIOFORTE is a little corner of tranquillity in the very heart of Ravenna.

-The spoils of the Supreme Poet were buried where today is a little courtyard, between Dante’s Tomb and the Basilica of San Francesco.
-They were buried there in order to keep them safe from the bombings of the Second world war.
+The spoils of the Supreme Poet were buried where today is a little courtyard between Dante’s Tomb and the Basilica of San Francesco.
+They were buried there in order to keep them safe from the bombings of World War II.

 A little mound of earth covered with ivy, right at the centre, takes us back to those memories.
 Here is a gravestone that says “Under this mound the bones of Dante found safe rest from 23 March 1944 to 19 December 1945”.

 In truth, Dante’s spoils had never been in danger nor threatened by bombings.
-Nonetheless, in the name of an extreme safeguard, the fascist party official Alessandro Pavolini had made an agreement to move the poets remains in Valtellina (a valley in the Lombardy) in case of danger.
+Nonetheless, in the name of an extreme safeguard, the fascist party official Alessandro Pavolini had made an agreement to move the poet’s remains in Valtellina (a valley in the Lombardy region) in case of danger.

 Inside the Quadrarco’s courtyard, a series of marble sarcophagi are preserved.
-Among them, two dating back between the 5th and the 6th century a.D. stand out; they were used some time later by the members of two noble Ravenna families, Pignata and Traversari.
+Among them, two dating back between the 5th and the 6th century A.D. stand out; they were used some time later by members of two noble Ravenna families, Pignata and Traversari.